 You will find plenty of helpful information onbetdaq tips each day too.
 There’s a host of educational articles, including some wrote by none other than yours truly!
 You will also find the Betdaq XSP comparisons to the Industry SP on ITV Racing.
 It helps to see why exchange betting is so much better than betting with a bookmaker!

 Betdaq has indicated that they will be sticking to their flat rate 2% commission for the foreseeable future, so I can only see liquidity continuing to grow.
 With Cheltenham coming up, you should definitely take the chance to check out the site for yourself and see just how much they have improved in recent months.

 Time will tell what route they go down with their sponsorships, with Sunderland and Charlton they could potentially get into the Championship next season.
 That will offer Betdaq a much bigger platform and no doubt more customers and increased liquidity.

 It’s good to see the Betdaq brand getting out there, especially at Punchestown which is a major festival in Ireland.

 I would like to see Betdaq invest more in their App to make it quicker and this is one area that they can certainly improve.
-We traders all love our software and desktops but you have to remember that for casual punters as we move away from computers, more and more punters will just want to use their phone and Betdaq must improve their App if they want to keep up.
+We traders all love our software and desktops but you have to remember that for casual punters as we move away from computers, more and more punters will just want to use their phones and Betdaq must improve their App if they want to keep up.
 It all contributes to liquidity.

-One has to wonder if Betdaq will follow Betfair’s path down the road to Premium Charge and a Sportsbook; but we haven’t heard anything yet.
+One has to wonder if Betdaq will follow Betfair’s path down the road to Premium Charge and a Sportsbook, but we haven’t heard anything yet.
 I don’t see them introducing extra charges.
 However I can see them introducing a Sportsbook, hopefully not but we’ll just have to wait and see how that goes.